humanitec-architecture/setup-wizard/README.md

 ### Minimum Required AWS Permissions

-The following AWS permissions are required for humctl-wizard to successfully connect and manage your AWS infrastructure:
+The following AWS permissions are required for humanitec-setup-wizard to successfully connect and manage your AWS infrastructure:

 ```json
 {